 If you have a state pension from your home country, you need to research the options for how you can draw it in Canada.

-As an example, if you are a UK citizen, your UK state pension can be claimed by contacting the International Pension Centre.
+For example, if you are a UK citizen, your UK state pension can be claimed by contacting the International Pension Centre.

 You need to decide whether you want your state pension to be paid in your Canadian bank or in your home country.

-If you choose your Canadian bank account, you’ll be paid in Canadian dollars and the amount you get will vary from month to month due to the fluctuation of exchange rates.
+If you choose your Canadian bank account, you’ll be paid in Canadian dollars, and the amount you get will vary from month to month due to the fluctuation of exchange rates.